galileo-inc/figma-slack-updates/README.md

 ![Copy Personal Access Tokens](images/copy-personal-access-token.png)

 #### Get your file key
-Visit the Figma file that you'd like to post updates for and copy its `file key`.
-The file key can be found when you copy the file's link or visit the file on the web: figma.com/file/`file key`/...
-This is your `FIGMA_FILE_KEY`
+Visit the Figma files that you'd like to post updates for and copy it's `file key`.
+The file key can be found when you copy the file's link or visit the file on the web: figma.com/file/`file key`/.

+Join the file keys together with a comma to get your `FIGMA_FILE_KEYS`. e.g. One file key
+File key A = "aaaaa"
+FIGMA_FILE_KEYS = "aaaaa"

+e.g. Multiple file keys
+File key A = "aaaaa"
+File key B = "bbbbb"
+FIGMA_FILE_KEYS = "aaaaa,bbbbb"

 ### Slack
 #### Create a new Slack app